Bell Sensplex: Usage

-It is used for Senators team practices, minor hockey and short track speed skating.
+It is used for Senators and Black Bears team practices, minor hockey and short track speed skating.
 The City of Ottawa buys 2,400 hours of ice time for public use annually.
-The facility is the main arena for the annual Bell Capital Cup, open to Atom (9-11) and Pee-Wee (11-13) age group teams, held between Christmas Day and New Year's.
+The facility is the main arena for the annual Bell Capital Cup, open to Atom (9–11) and Pee-Wee (11–13) age group teams, held between Christmas Day and New Year's.
 The tournament attracts over 500 teams annually and bills itself as "the world's largest hockey tournament."